Rayhane-mamah/Efficient-VDVAE/README.md

 cd torch  # or cd jax
 sh reset.sh <run.name>  # <run.name> is the first field in hparams.cfg
 ```

+### Notes:

-To make things easier for new users, we provide example `hparams.cfg` files that can be used under the [egs](https://github.com/Rayhane-mamah/Efficient-VDVAE/tree/main/egs) folder.
+- To make things easier for new users, we provide example `hparams.cfg` files that can be used under the [egs](https://github.com/Rayhane-mamah/Efficient-VDVAE/tree/main/egs) folder.
 Detailed description of the role of each parameter is also inside [hparams.cfg](https://github.com/Rayhane-mamah/Efficient-VDVAE/blob/main/jax/hparams.cfg).
+- **Do not run any of the python scripts from the `Efficient-VDVAE` folder as python will confuse jax and torch libraries with the folder names!**

 ## Monitoring the training process